ShayRowlinson/CRIS-Hyperfine-GUI/README.md

 Binning requires you to go select the scan folder where things like wavemeter_ds.csv and tagger_ds.csv are saved for that scan

-Scan folder contains:
+Compatible Scan folder set up contains:

 cec_voltage_ds, diodes_ds, iscool2_ds, powermeter_1_ds, powermeter_3_ds, tagger_ds, wavemeter_ds, wavemeter_pdl_ds

 These file names are given in Dopplershift_analysis if you wish to change the file names the program looks for.

-Binning process formats data ready for fitting.
+The binning process formats data ready for fitting.
 Format for fitting looks like:

 x, xerr, y, yerr, bunches

-column names are sensitive but column order doesn't matter
+COLUMN NAMES ARE SENSITIVE but column order doesn't matter

 Fiting is to y/bunches vs x